cran-task-views/WebTechnologies/WebTechnologies.md

-    `multipart/form-data`. `r pkg("mime")` guesses the MIME type for a file from its extension. `r pkg("rsdmx")` provides tools to read data and metadata documents exchanged through the Statistical Data and Metadata Exchange (SDMX) framework.
-The package currently focuses on the SDMX XML standard format (SDMX-ML). `r pkg("robotstxt")` provides functions and classes for parsing robots.txt files and checking access permissions; `r pkg("spiderbar")` does the same. `r pkg("uaparserjs")` uses the javascript ["ua-parser" library](https://github.com/ua-parser) to parse User-Agent HTTP headers.
+    `multipart/form-data`. `r pkg("mime")` guesses the MIME type for a file from its extension. `r pkg("rsdmx")` provides tools to read data and metadata documents exchanged through the Statistical Data and Metadata Exchange (SDMX) framework; it focuses on the SDMX XML standard format (SDMX-ML). `r pkg("robotstxt")` provides functions and classes for parsing robots.txt files and checking access permissions; `r pkg("spiderbar")` does the same. `r pkg("uaparserjs")` uses the javascript ["ua-parser" library](https://github.com/ua-parser) to parse User-Agent HTTP headers.